albertho425/albertho425/README.md

 # :wave: Hi, I’m Albert

-:smiley: I'm in e-Learning, web development, and IT.
+:smiley: I'm a IT specalist, web developer, and e-Learning developer.

 :us: Washington state resident.
 I'm looking for my next **full and/or part time job.**